 Can tornadoes occur anywhere in the U.S.?

 People used to worry about a tornado in downtown Dallas; these studies suggest downtown Memphis and Nashville are more at risk.
 Recent events confirm this: Nashville saw a tornado rip through the city in March 2020, and Memphis is no stranger to tornadic activity.

 Some meteorologists call this region “Dixie Alley,” a nod to the increasing number of tornadoes in the South.

 But the changes are too significant to pin on this alone, so some of these shifts are likely due to climate change.
 But is it natural or man-made climate change at work?

 One school of thought suggests that the uptick is part of an overall increase in severe weather across the U.S. due to climate change.
 Climate models have been forecasting this for years.

-However, another notes that the variability may stem from bigger cycles, such as differences in Pacific sea surface temperatures.
-This could also be shifting Tornado Alley, and we don’t have enough data to see the cycle.
+However, others note that the variability may stem from bigger cycles, such as differences in Pacific sea surface temperatures.
+This could also be shifting Tornado Alley; we don’t have enough data to see the cycle.